 Why should we teach the idea that sex is not bad?

 Because there are so many ways to interpret messages about sex, various communities around the world teach sex in different ways.
 Children in a Swedish sex-ed class, for example, might be exposed to frank discussions of sexuality, including medically-accurate images and extensive discussion of consent.
-In contrast, communities rooted in puritanical values, like in the United States, may teach abstinence-only sex education.
-It’s being found, however that a bad sex education can negatively affect people in the long-term.
-For this reason, cultures that may condemn sex are evolving to be more open to teaching how to have sex safely and pleasurably.
-Of course, there is a long way to go.
+In contrast, certain educational systems (like some school districts in the United States) may teach abstinence-only sex education.
+It’s being found, however, that bad sex education can negatively affect people in the long-term.
+For this reason, some cultures that have historically viewed sex in a negative light are changing to be more open to teaching how to have sex safely and pleasurably.
+Of course, there is still a long way to go.

 Misinformation, fear, and the desire for control have had a lot to do with the shame and stigma around sex, and have led many people through the ages to think sex is bad.
 But sex is not bad.
 It can be one of the most significant ways in which we show love and affection, experience pleasure, and express our innermost desires.
 Ideally, it should be joyous, fun, and result in pleasure for everyone involved.
 Unfortunately, misinformation, stigma, and occasionally, violence and trauma, have lead many people to wonder: “Is sex bad?”